A Voice for the Voiceless. Insights from the songwriter #3

 Sometimes while watching the nightly news, the reporter warns viewers that the following scenes may be disturbing.
 We are given the chance to stop viewing if we are not able to cope with the images.
 It's good to know these signs of respect exist in our culture to protect vulnerable people.
 For those of us who feel emotionally robust, there are stories out there that are told because it's still important that we are aware and can actively help to alleviate those who suffer greatly, like children in poverty, young refugees from war or those forced into child labour.

-Such an emotional and compelling song like Rescue Me can hit the listener fairy strongly and that was the intent in writing it.
-Here are some insights behind the writing of this song.
+Some stories are so powerful that they can't help but effect us.
+Such an emotional and compelling song like Rescue Me can hit the listener fairy strongly and that was the intent in writing it, though also important to note it is a challenging topic.
+Here are some insights into the lyrics by the songwriter.

 "Rescue Me" is a song about children around the world who are suffering through forced labour or slavery, fleeing as refugees from war, or oppressed by poverty.
 They cannot tell us with their own voice what's going on.
 It's a cry for help by the voiceless.
-The 'Rescue' is a call to understand that feeling we have when we know we are in too deep and need to ask for help to be pulled out of trouble.
+The 'Rescue' is a call to change the structures that oppress children in dire cirmstances.
 The 'Me' refers to the one in all of us - the Christ being present within every human being.
 The idea that children are forced to work, be slaves or held against their will for fleeing a country of war is super uncomfortable for most of us.